adclose-td/dataengineer_eval/README.md

 #### Notes
 Feel free to use us online resources such as stack overflow, google, and pandas documentation as needed.

-In additionally we recognise that this can be quite extensive.  it is not failure to not finish a short paragraph about your approach to problems you couldn't finish is also helpful
+In additionally we recognise that this can be quite extensive.  it is not failure to not finish, however a short paragraph about your approach to problems you couldn't finish is also helpful